 Value: Report the value of the note by selecting the appropriate category.

-Income Type: Specify the type(s) of in one if the total amount of income received during the reporting period exceeded 20°.
+Income Type: Specify the type(s) of income if the total amount of income received during the reporting period exceeded \$200.
 Equity index-linked notes normally produce interest income but may also produce capital gains if sold.